Writer's Group Comes to Akron

 Fiction writers, poets, screenwriters, and wordsmiths of all genres now have the chance to network, get feedback on their work, and find fellowship and community with the arrival of The Writer's Group, a gathering of language lovers from the northeastern Ohio area.

-Led by Akron resident Kora Sadler, the group currently meet at the Kenmore Library for a time of sharing and discussion of writing.
+Led by Akron resident Kora Sadler, the group currently meet at 333 S. Main St in Akron for a time of sharing and discussion of writing.
 Participants bring selections of their work of up to ten minutes, which the group then reads aloud and discusses.
 While sharing your own work is encouraged, members are welcome to contribute to discussion and observe as well.

 "I'm a professional freelance writer and our group gives me the chance to do something working from home doesn't afford the opportunity for: hanging out with other writers and talking about our craft.
 It's incredibly encouraging and liberating to be around like-minded people with a passion for writing," fiction writer Kori Morgan said.

 Meetings aren't just limited to the sharing of poetry, fiction, and nonfiction, though.
 Participants have also presented a variety of other creative forms of work, including original songs, stand-up comedy, artwork and dramatic readings.

 Screenwriter Brett Tipton says that the group's "anything goes" format is what sets it apart from other organizations of its kind.
 "We never know what we're going to hear," Tipton said.
 "We do know that exceptional things will be read and shared -- but we never know what they're going to be."